Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 - MasRouter — Learning to Route LLMs for Multi-Agent Systems (Yue et al, Feb 2025)

-- Symphony-Coord — Emergent Coordination in Decentralized Agent Systems (Guan et al, Feb 2026)
+- Symphony-Coord — Adaptive Routing for Multi-Agent LLM Systems (Guan et al, Feb 2026)

 - AutoGen — Enabling Next-Gen LLM Applications via Multi-Agent Conversation (Wu et al, 2023)